-KeyValues that are added after starting the Observation might be missing from the .active metrics.
+KeyValues that are added after starting the Observation might be missing from the \.active metrics.

-Name Description exception (required) Tag used by FLOW_DURATION when STATUS is "error", to store the exception that occurred. status (required) "completed" for a sequence that terminates with an onComplete, with onNext(s) "completedEmpty" for a sequence that terminates without any onNext before the onComplete "error" for a sequence that terminates with an onError "cancelled" for a sequence that has cancelled its subscription type (required) The type of the sequence ("Flux" or "Mono").
+Name Description exception (required) Tag used by FLOW_DURATION when STATUS is "error", to store the exception that occurred. status (required) "completed" for a sequence that terminates with an onComplete, with onNext(s) "completedEmpty" for a sequence that terminates without any onNext before the onComplete "error" for a sequence that terminates with an onError "cancelled" for a sequence that has type (required) cancelled its subscription The type of the sequence ( "Flux" or "Mono").